eschimmel/ResizeMAUI/READMe.md

 4. The properties of the ObservablePageLayout are multiplied with the Multiplier and therefore showing the UI element in its desired size.
 5. In case the screen can be resized, SizeAllocated gets called and the Multiplier is recalculated

 In my own project, I gave the user the possibility to select another Page layout, with its own calculated Multiplier.
-Selecting another Page layout also triggers an UI refresh
+Selecting another Page layout also triggers a refresh of the UI elements it is bound to.